 How to calculate your roof venting requirements:

 In order to have a balanced ventilation system you need to have the right roof vent calculation.
 The Federal Housing Authority (FHA) and the Urban Development (HUD) have established minimum requirements for attic ventilation.
-According to their requirements you should have 1 sq foot of attic ventilation per 300 sq ft of attic floor space.
-There should also be a 50/50 balance soffit venting and roof venting.
-If your roof is 1200 sq ft of attic floor space you will need 4 sq feet of roof ventilation.
-In order to find the right calculation divide the attic floor space by 300 sq feet.
+According to their requirements you should have 1 square foot of attic ventilation per 300 sq ft of attic floor space.
+There should also be a 50/50 balance of attic venting and roof venting.
+If your roof is 1200 sq ft soffit floor space you will need 4 sq feet of roof ventilation.
+In order to find the right calculator, divide the attic floor space by 300 sq feet.
 1200 sq feet/300=4.
-Next multiply the 4 sq feet into cubic inches.
+Next multiply the 4 square feet into cubic inches.
 1 cubic foot is 12” x 12”+144 cubic inches.
 In our case the required 4 vents for the 1200 sq ft house multiply the 144 cubic inches by 4=576 cubic inches.
-That gives you the required attic ventilation requirement.
+This calculator gives you the required attic ventilation requirement.
 Next divide that number by 2: 576/2=288”.
-Now you know how many cubic inches of attic/roof venting you need for the roof and soffit.
+Now you know how many square inches of attic/roof venting you need for the roof and soffit.

-One of the easiest and most effective ways to vent a roof is to use a ridge vent.
-A ridge vent is installed at the peak of the roof where the heat rises to.
+One of the easiest and most effective ways of ventilation on a roof is to use a ridge vent.
+A ridge vent is installed at the peak of the roof where the hot air rises to.
 In order to install a ridge vent a certified roofing contractor will cut back the roof sheathing in order to create an opening for the attic to vent through.
 The ridge vent is installed on the peak with nails and shingled over for aesthetic purposes.
 Ridge vents are one of the easiest ways to meet roof venting requirements.
 Other options to meet your attic ventilation needs are: standard attic vents like AF-50’s, ventilation fans, or solar powered attic fans.

 If you are in the Puget Sound area of Washington State and would like to have a free attic ventilation evaluation or roof estimate please contact us at 253-445-8950 or fill out our quick estimate form.

-Apple has a great roof venting calculation app that makes finding your required venting ratio very easy.
+Apple has a great roof venting calculator in form of a calculation app that makes finding your required venting ratio very easy.
 Check out this link to roof venting made easy: http://www.roofingcalculator.org/roofing-calculator-for-iphone-and-android.php